marcozanotti/website/content/about.md

 ## Professional Experience

-I am a **Data Scientist** with **9+ years** of working experience.
+I am a **Data Scientist** with **10 years** of working experience.

-I started to work as Junior Data Scientist in 2017, in an Italian multinational tourism company, [Uvet AMEX GBT](https://www.uvetgbt.com/), and its airline company [Blue Panorama](https://www.blue-panorama.com/it).
+I started to work as Junior Data Scientist in 2017, in an Italian multinational tourism company, [Uvet AMEX GBT](https://www.uvetgbt.com/), and its airline company Blue Panorama.
-There, I learnt a ton of things related to **programming in production** and I had the opportunity to work with lot of different data related to business travel, pharmaceutical events, online bookings, hotels' reservations, and proprietary airline data.
+There, I learnt a ton of things related to **programming in production** and I had the opportunity to work with a lot of different data related to business travel, pharmaceutical events, online bookings, hotels' reservations, and proprietary airline data.